Thrift Savings Plan to Open Mutual Fund Window in Summer 2022

 • $28.75 per trade

 • $55 annual fee to cover administrative expenses so that traditional index fund investors don’t have to pay for an option they don’t use.
-The Board has proposed adjusting this fee every three years to keep up with the cost of service.
+The Board has proposed adjusting this fee every three years to keep up with the service cost.

 • Any fees and expenses specific to individual mutual funds